coolenataphum/coolenataphum/README.md

 - 👋 Hi, I’m @coolenataphum
 - 👀 I’m interested in java en html
-- 🌱 I’m currently learning pyrhon
+- 🌱 I’m currently learning python

 <!---
 coolenataphum/coolenataphum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.